Europe leads stock market recovery on firmer business growth

-The MSCI world equity index, which tracks shares in 49 countries, was trading 0.1% higher after a sell-off on Tuesday from near record highs.
+The MSCI world equity index (.MIWD00000PUS), which tracks shares in 49 countries, was trading 0.1% higher after a sell-off on Tuesday from near record highs.

-India’s Nifty 50 was 0.8% higher and headed for its best day in a week as the central bank rolled out a series of measures to support the coronavirus-ravaged economy, including allowing certain small borrowers more time to repay loans.
+India's Nifty 50 (.NSEI) was 0.8% higher and headed for its best day in a week as the central bank rolled out a series of measures to support the coronavirus-ravaged economy, including allowing certain small borrowers more time to repay loans. read more

 Nasdaq futures were up 0.4% after a sharp fall overnight, while S&P 500 futures also added 0.3%.

-The Nasdaq had dropped 1.9% on Tuesday as some big tech names ran into profit-taking, including Microsoft Corp, Alphabet Inc, Apple Inc and Amazon.com Inc.
+The Nasdaq had dropped 1.9% on Tuesday as some big tech names ran into profit-taking, including Microsoft Corp (MSFT.O), Alphabet Inc (GOOGL.O), Apple Inc (AAPL.O) and Amazon.com Inc (AMZN.O).

 She later walked back the comments, but it reminded investors that rates would have to rise at some point in the future.